BrenLau/9-man-Social/README.md

 ## Creating a post
 * Users on a team may create a team post, public or private
 * Users may delete or edit their own posts
-* Team owners may delete any post on their team page